 IOTA has no transaction fees.
 The Bitcoin Blockchain adds one block after another to its “chain of blocks”.
 The current maximum is about 7 transactions per second (TPS).
 With the IOTA Tangle each transaction confirms two others.
 The more transactions are confirmed, the faster the network becomes.
 Since the Pollen update v0.2.2 on July 27th 2020 IOTA achieved a maximum of more than 10k TPS.

-You can see the actual current TPS at thetangle.org.
+You can see the actual current TPS at explorer.iota.org/mainnet.
 CTPS are Confirmed Transactions Per Second.
 In May 2020 the comnet (community network) achieved a max of 600 CTPS.
 Confirmation time for value transactions are around 10 – 12 seconds.
-Imagine sending someone funds and they arrive 10 seconds later.
-And you don’t need to pay any fees.
+Imagine sending someone funds, and they arrive 10 seconds later.
+Plus, you don’t need to pay any fees.

-The first blockchain with its currency Bitcoin (BTC) was developed to become digital money and used for payments.
-The blockchain concept was developed in response to the 2008 financial crisis.
+The first blockchain with its currency Bitcoin (BTC) was developed to become a peer-to-peer electronic cash system.
+Bitcoin’s concept was developed in response to the 2008 financial crisis.
 This had exposed the extent of the greed (and inability) of some bankers.
 The suspicion of middlemen filling their pockets is theoretically solved by a blockchain.
 Blockchains are chains of entries in a “ledger”.
 A ledger is a list whose entries cannot be changed afterwards.
 The blockchain can be downloaded as a file and can be viewed by anyone.
 Its huge disadvantage is the immense energy consumption.

 An entrepreneur from Russia bought two power plants to cover the energy needs of his mining farm.
-Bitcoin is currently traded more as digital gold because it has similar attributes.
+Bitcoin’s narrative shifted to digital gold because it has similar attributes.

 - Only minable with considerable effort

 - Scarcity / limited availability (maximum just under 21 million bitcoins)

 IOTA is different from Bitcoin in several ways:

 - Instead of a “block chain”, transactions are carried out on the tangle.

-- Currently around 250 TPS (transactions per second) are possible – instead of 7 with Bitcoin.
+- Currently, around 1000 TPS (transactions per second) are possible – instead of 7 with Bitcoin.

 - The more transactions are executed, the faster they become.

-- The low computing power required makes IOTA currently the greenest crypto currency.
+- The low computing power required makes IOTA currently one of the green cryptocurrencies.